-Student's Name: ID Number: Faculty Member (print/sign): Course: Date: This report documents the allege Student Handbook. ed violation of the Academic Integrity Policy of the College as published in the Faculty member's assessment o f the severity of the violation (select one): mally affects a student's final grade, because the assignment value and/or penalt student's grade on the work in question) consist of a small portion of the overall antially affects a student's final grade, because the assignment value and/or the student no credit for the work in question) consist of a considerable portion of [] High-level violation: result may be determined by the Acade ts in a student receiving a grade of F in the course; possible further sanctions emic Integrity Officer.
-Summary of the Violation: (In for severity selected above) nclude, in addition to describing the violation, the date of violation, and reason(s) Sanction Issued: Student Section: I am aware of my rights with the Integrity Officer or the Academic ne College Judicial System including the right to a hearing by the Academic Integrity Hearing Board.
-I admit to violatin issued by the faculty member. g the Academic Integrity Policy as stated above and accept the above sanction I admit to violating sanction issued by the faculty me g the Academic Integrity Policy as stated above but I do not accept the above ember.
-I do not admit to value above sanction issued by the fac violating the Academic Integrity Policy as stated above and I do not accept the culty member.
-I do not admit to v Sanction issued by the faculty m violating the Academic Integrity Policy as stated above but I do accept the above ember.
-Student's Signature Date
+Student's Name: ID Number: Faculty Member (print/sign): Course: Date: This report documents the alle Student Handbook. eged violation of the Academic Integrity Policy of the College as published in the he Faculty member's assessmen t of the severity of the violation (select one): nimally affects a student's final grade, because the assignment value and/or particles as tudent's grade on the work in question) consist of a small portion of the over stantially affects a student's final grade, because the assignment value and/oring the student no credit for the work in question) consist of a considerable por [] High-level violation: res may be determined by the Aca sults in a student receiving a grade of F in the course; possible further sanction ademic Integrity Officer. ns Summary of the Violation: for severity selected above) (Include, in addition to describing the violation, the date of violation, and reas on(s) Sanction Issued: Student Section: I am aware of my rights with Integrity Officer or the Academ the College Judicial System including the right to a hearing by the Academic nic Integrity Hearing Board.
+I admit to viola issued by the faculty member. ting the Academic Integrity Policy as stated above and accept the above sand tion l admit to violat sanction issued by the faculty ing the Academic Integrity Policy as stated above but I do not accept the above member. ve I do not admit to above sanction issued by the o violating the Academic Integrity Policy as stated above and I do not accept t faculty member. he I do not admit to Sanction issued by the faculty o violating the Academic Integrity Policy as stated above but I do accept the a bove Student's Signature Date